Tutoring Kids With ADHD: Kindness, Empathy and Bulletproof Structure

 I have always wanted to hire a home organizer.
 My closets are all full of clothing, knick knacks, and keepsakes that I don’t want to throw out, but also don’t know where to put.
 What keeps me from hiring someone, aside from my budget, is the fear of being judged.
 I think this is how ADHD kids feel.
 Any time they have been approached by an adult regarding their cluttered book bags or terribly maintained agenda, it has been with an attitude of, “What’s wrong with you?”

 And that attitude is almost always met with defensiveness.
 When you get defensive, you can’t hear what another person is saying.
 You are too overwhelmed with the feeling that you need to protect yourself to even hear what the other person is saying.
 A good ADHD tutor knows how to say, “Let’s organize your papers together,” and guide the child to a filing system that works for them.
 The tutor never imposes a solution on the student; together, they develop the tools that help the student feel more organized and on top of school work.
 This is why our company calls our tutors “homework coaches” — the coach observes and guides the child to be the best they can.
 Slowly, that sense of order being unattainable goes away.
 It’s amazing how enthusiastic, even zealous, an ADHD kid can get about order once they start to feel empowered.

 If you are looking for an ADHD tutor, please consider HomeworkCoach.
 We have put hundreds of hours of research into tutoring kids with ADHD.
 We work with students everyday who are facing these struggles.
 We recruit, train, and certify tutors all over the country.
-Fill out our contact form if you would like to find out more.
+Follow these links to learn more about our tutoring program and ADHD tutors.